PoonLab/courses/PATH9577Q/Readings/ControlFlow.md

 What's going on here?
 First of all, a `for` statement has three basic parts:
 1. An iterable object that we're looping over.
   In this example, `range` is a built-in function that returns a sequence of integers that starts with `0` and ends with one less than the integer argument.
 In Python 3, you can't see this sequence even if you specifically ask for it.
-This is because Python 3 is returning a function that will generator this sequence as numbers when you ask for them; this is more efficient than storing the entire sequence in memory.
+This is because Python 3 is returning a special object that will generate this sequence as numbers when you ask for them; this is more efficient than storing the entire sequence in memory.
 I'm still getting used to this -- in Python 2, everything was immediately available to look at.
   ```python
   >>> range(3)
   range(0, 3)